The Letter to the Hebrews:

 Sometimes when we begin to study the Bible, we find it says things that we never would have imagined.
 Many things written in the Scriptures initially appear at odds with what we expect and with what most of us have been taught since childhood.
 Church teaching never is wrong, but catechists are human and occasionally they fail to address or adequately explain difficult issues.
 It’s always important to remember that any Catholic interpretation of the Scriptures must be consistent with Church teaching and with everything else written in the Bible.
 This isn’t an easy test to which we need to subject our ideas about what a particular passage means.
 At Turning to God’s Word, we maintain that the questions that puzzle us the most are the avenue God uses to get our attention and to speak to us.
 That doesn’t mean we’ll immediately comprehend difficult passages, but if we’re sincere and open-minded, eventually we’ll be rewarded by understanding.
 It’s important to keep in mind that understanding is a gift of the Holy Spirit and distinct from knowledge, a different gift of the Holy Spirit.

-Q: A participant in this study has taken issue with the manner in which God established the Aaronic priesthood, which is recorded in the thirty-second chapter in the book of Exodus.
-The same participant also has concerns about the subtitle of this Turning to God’s Word Catholic Bible study—The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, and she’s having difficulty following the logic of some of the arguments for Christianity posed by the author of the Letter to the Hebrews.
+Q: I take issue with the manner in which God established the Aaronic priesthood, which is recorded in the thirty-second chapter in the book of Exodus.
+I also have concerns about the subtitle of this Turning to God’s Word Catholic Bible study—The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, and I’m having difficulty following the logic of some of the arguments for Christianity posed by the author of the Letter to the Hebrews.

 A: Before we start to delve into particulars, it’s important to note that these are valid concerns.
 If we don’t have questions when we read the Bible or dig into the Catechism of the Catholic Church to learn more about the fine points of our faith, we probably aren’t taking Christianity all that seriously.
 Another important thing to note is that no one has all the answers.
 Each of us is at a different place in our faith journey, so what’s obvious and easily understood by one person might totally escape someone else.
 It’s impossible for us to know what it is that we don’t yet know about God.
 God always is going to be a mystery.
 That doesn’t mean that we can’t develop a more intimate relationship with Jesus and learn more about who God is.